Frequently asked questions

 I’ve recently had, or currently have COVID-19 or symptoms of COVID-19.
 Am I still able to receive a vaccine?

-You still need to top up your protection if you are eligible for a spring vaccine, even if you have recently recovered from COVID-19.
+You still need to top up your protection if you are eligible for an autumn vaccine, even if you have recently recovered from COVID-19.
 If you have COVID-19, or think you might, please wait until you’ve recovered before getting vaccinated.
 You should also wait if you have a fever or feel particularly unwell with any illness.
 If you have recently recovered from COVID-19, there is no need to delay getting vaccinated.

 COVID-19 vaccination service